 Sacred Space Meditation.

-In my previous blog posts I have talked about opening sacred space and various shamanic techniques we can use to stay sane in today’s world.
+In my previous blog posts, I have talked about opening sacred space and various shamanic techniques we can use to stay sane in today’s world.

 Here, I am going to share a few different techniques that you can use when your wirracocha or sacred space is open.
-If you would like to know how to open sacred space or your wirracocha, please see my previous post.
+If you would like to know how to open sacred space or your wirracocha, please see my previous posts.

 Here is a simple meditation/visualisation that you can do in five to ten minutes.